 Stick around and we’ll dig into each of these important food processing equipment upgrade considerations in more detail.

-1. Impact of Food Processing Equipment Upgrades on Traffic Flow
+1. Impact of Food Processing Equipment Upgrades Can Impact Traffic Flow

-When renovating a food processing facility or installing new food processing equipment, expect the flow of foot traffic through the facility to change.
-One thing that should never change, however, is your employee’s strict adherence to good manufacturing practices (GMP).… Read more
+When renovating a food processing facility or installing new food processing equipment, expect the flow of foot traffic through the facility to change.… Read more

 Stainless steel tanks.
 Centrifugal pumps.
 Filling and packaging machines.
 Heat exchangers.
 What do these types of food processing equipment have in common?
 They’re all susceptible to normal wear and tear.
 Some wear is cosmetic and doesn’t affect performance or the integrity of your product.
 Other wear, however, can be an early warning sign of equipment failure.
 In this post, we’ll share our easiest maintenance tips for preventing food processing equipment breakdowns and reducing costly downtime.